dannguyen/smalldata_journalism/class/fall2013/notes-0930.md

 {% endblockquote %}

 It's OK to think of spreadsheets as the "soulless" part of data journalism, compared to parts where you do reporting and then publish a fancy graphic.
-But easier you make the uninteresting part of data work, the more time and energy you have for the interesting parts.
+But the easier you make the organizing of data, the more time and energy you have for the fun parts.